42wim/matterircd/README.md

 ## Support/questions

-We're also on the `#matterircd` channel on irc.freenode.net
+We're also on the `#matterircd` channel on irc.libera.chat

 ## FAQ